Nurturing a healthier generation starts with us, today.

 Running at schools, in stores, online, and in communities, Nestlé offers a variety of programs and services aimed at improving nutrition and promoting healthier lifestyles.

 Nestlé for Healthier Kids School Nutrition Education Program

-Now in more than 80 countries and having already provided support to over 80 million children, the Nestlé for Healthier Kids school nutrition education program helps raise awareness of the importance of good nutrition and active lifestyles among school-aged children around the world.
-The Program is implemented in partnerships and collaboration with local academic institutions, NGOs, nutrition institutes, national sport federations, and governments.
+Now in more than 80 countries, we have provided support to over 80 million children, the Nestlé for Healthier Kids school nutrition education program helps raise awareness of the importance of good nutrition and active lifestyles among school-aged children around the world.
+The Program is implemented in partnerships and collaboration with local academic institutions, NGOs, nutrition institutes, national sports federations, and governments.